 We’re defining “eCommerce” as a website that sells direct to consumers, has a shopping cart, and takes credit cards.
+It doesn’t matter if it’s a retail site or a manufacturer selling direct to consumer (DTC).

 There’s no “best” way to go.
 Open source platforms give you the option to choose from many developers, even from around the world.
 There are thousands of developers that work with the most popular open source platforms such as WordPress or Magento.